This subwoofer port calculator will help you determine the length of the port you should use in your ported subwoofer enclosure.

 To calculate the area of a slot port, use the following formula:

 Slot Port Area = length x width

 Example: 14 X 4 = 56 sq. in. of port

 A subwoofer port calculator is very important because it determines how well-tuned your subwoofer will be.

-Tuning is of course very important because it determines frequency response and that can affect many other aspects of harmonics and overall bass quality.
+Tuning is, of course, very important because it determines frequency response.
+Frequency response can affect many other aspects of harmonics and overall bass quality.

 Other Similar Calculators: